Bidirectional yet asymmetric causality between urban systems and traffic dynamics in 30 cities worldwide: Methods

 Urban function represents the socioeconomic and land-use attributes of urban space \citep{zhang2019functional}.
 In this study, the functional features of each BVCell are quantified using the area percentage of various land-use types.
 The land-use classification system is established based on OSM datasets through a hierarchical computational framework \citep{zhong2023global}, with modifications to better align with human mobility patterns.
 The following land-use categories are used to depict urban functions: transportation area (TRNS), commercial and business facilities area (COMM), industrial area (IND), residential area (RES), farmland and forest area (FRST), education and science area (EDU), sports area (SPRT), park area (PARK), recreation area (RECR), water area (WATR), health care area (HLTH), cultural facilities area (CULT), and administration area (ADMIN).

+Descriptions of the features characterizing urban structure, form, and function are provided in Supplementary Table 9.
 Interdependent by nature, these three dimensions represent distinct facets of urban systems, each influencing human mobility in different yet complementary ways.
 Essentially, urban structure provides the spatial framework that enables connectivity and accessibility, while urban form and function co-evolve to shape activity distribution and influence travel behavior.
 By differentiating these components, we can more comprehensively disentangle their unique contributions to traffic dynamics.